lackoftrack27/Pac-Man-Master-Museum/README.md

 **v3.10**
 - Fixed bug in Jr. Pac-Man where normal pellets sometimes awarded 50 points instead of 10
 - Fixed bug in Jr. Pac-Man where, if a fruit was eaten just before it exploded a power pellet, eating that pellet would sometimes cause the wrong one to disappear
+- Fixed bug in Jr. Pac-Man where ghost scatter mode wasn't properly random for Blinky, Pinky, and Inky

 **v3.00**
 - Added Jr. Pac-Man and Jr. Pac-Man Plus